datatas/git-workshop/README.markdown

 Getting Git
 -----------

-Some house-cleaning here.
-We assume of course you have Git installed, (hopefully \>= 1.7.0).
+We assume of course you have Git installed,
+(hopefully \>= 1.7.0).

 If you don't you can install it from downloads on the git homepage or you can